Sebzdead/RCI-Media-Team-Skills/README.md

 ## 🤝 Sharing & Contribution

 Since this repository is managed with Git:
 * **Workspace Skills:** The `footage-sourcer` and `youtube-video-essay-script` agent skills are version-controlled inside the repository.
-When a teammate clones or pulls the repository and opens it in Antigravity, the editor will automatically register the skills.
+When a teammate clones or pulls the repository and opens it in an AI coding assistant, the editor will automatically register the skills.
 * **Adding New Tools:** When adding new utilities, ensure they are self-contained in their own directory, include a setup/run guide (preferring modern lightweight tools like `uv` or standard npm commands), and follow the RCI Media visual identity.